Fever in Babies

 According to the AAP, call your doctor if your baby:

-- Is under 3 months old and has a fever; if your baby is under 1 month of age and has a fever, it is considered an emergency.
+- Is under age 3 months and has a fever; if your baby is between ages 1 and 2 months and has a fever, it is considered an emergency.
 Seek immediate medical care.

 - Is lethargic and not responsive